-NORD gratefully acknowledges Susan Koh, MD, Clinical Professor, Department of Pediatrics, University of Colorado School of Medicine; Director of the Pediatric Epilepsy Program, Children's Hospital of Colorado, for assistance in the preparation of this report.
+NORD gratefully acknowledges Diana Walleigh, MD, Assistant Professor, Pediatrics-Neurology, University of Colorado School of Medicine, Department of Neurology, Children's Hospital Colorado, for assistance in the preparation of this report.

-Infants with West syndrome also have severe electroencephalogram (EEG) high amplitude, chaotic spike wave patterns (hypsarrhythmia), and delays in acquiring skills that require coordination of muscles and voluntary movements (psychomotor retardation).
+Infants with West syndrome also have very abnormal electroencephalogram (EEG) with high amplitude, chaotic spike wave patterns (hypsarrhythmia).
+Most children will have regression of skills or delays in acquiring skills that require coordination of muscles and voluntary movements (psychomotor retardation).

 West syndrome is a rare neurological syndrome that can affect males and females.
 The X-linked form of West syndrome affects males more often than females.